 A window pops up saying “There was a problem parsing the package” while installing an app on Android?
 Here we’ve collected some useful tricks to fix the issue of there was a problem parsing the package on Android.

 Go to Settings, scroll down and tap on About Phone and then tap seven times on the “Build Number”.
-You should see a “You are now a developer” message on the screen > go to Settings again, scroll down and tap on Developer Options.
+You should see a “You are now a developer” message on the screen.
+Then go to Settings again, scroll down and tap on Developer Options.
 Under developer options, tap on USB debugging and enable it.

 The parse error can also occur if your security application is blocking the installation.
 So, if you are trying to install a .apk, the possibility is that your Antivirus app might be blocking the .apk file and preventing the installation.
 Just try disabling the Antivirus temporarily and try to install the .apk file.